mdn/content/files/en-us/learn/css/css_layout/floats_skills/index.md

 ## Task 1

 In this task, you need to float the two elements with a class of `float1` and `float2` left and right, respectively.
-The text should then appear between the two boxes, as in the image below.
+The text should then appear between the two boxes, as in the image below:

 ![Two blocks displaying left and right of some text.](float-task1.png)